-- enable or encourage any user subscription to be used by more than one user.
+- enable or encourage any user subscription or other log-in details to be used by more than one user.

-- use our websites, apps, platform or any service or functionality made available through one or more of them:
+- use our websites, partner portal, apps or any service or functionality made available through one or more of them:

 - in a way that: could damage, disable, impair or compromise our systems or security; is likely to upset, harass, embarrass, alarm or annoy anyone; promotes discrimination; discloses personal data of anyone (other than where you have a lawful basis for doing so); infringes intellectual property rights; breaches any legal or contractual duty; is in contempt of court; or, advocates, promotes, incites any third party to commit, or assist, any unlawful or criminal act.

 - to send unsolicited messages, postings, including bulk advertising, informational announcements or spam.

 - to distribute information and content that you don’t have the right to, which is illegal, or which violates any of the principles above.

 - to build a competitive product or service, or build a product or service using similar ideas, features, functions or graphics of our websites, partner portal, apps or services.

 - to copy any ideas, features, functions or graphics of our websites, partner portal, apps or services.